Construction Law – What’s it all about

 With construction being Australia’s largest industry and having the highest number of operating businesses within it, it is likely that a business will require a construction lawyer at some point to assist with an upcoming project.
 These businesses range from building companies to design and architecture firms and considering construction is a very highly regulated industry it seems inevitable.

 What is construction law?

-Construction law applies to all areas in construction work.
+Construction law applies to all areas of construction work.
 Since the process of building is complex, builders must know many things before they pour that first bit of cement or cut down a tree.
 There are a big number of regulations and rules that have to be followed by the builder and other parties involved in the process.
-These include government representatives and private entities such as individual worker and property owners in which they must have effective procedures for dispute resolution if it came to it.
+These include government representatives and private entities such as individual workers and property owners in which they must have effective procedures for dispute resolution if it came to it.

 Some of the areas of construction law include:

 - Worker’s compensation